GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/langchain-chatbot/README.md

 When the Terraform run completes, it will output the public IP address and the URL of the application.

-Make sure that IP address is associated with the domain you specified as the `domain_name` variable in the Terraform configuration.
-If not, go to your domain registrar and create an A record pointing to the IP address.
+Make sure that the IP address is associated with the domain you specified as the `domain` variable in the Terraform configuration.
+If you used a real domain name, go to your domain registrar and create an A record pointing to the IP address.
+If you used the default `{IP_ADDRESS}.sslip.io`, no additional configuration is needed.

 Finally, wait some time for the Managed Certificate to be provisioned and then you can access the application using your domain name.